Personal area network

 A personal area network (PAN) is a computer network for interconnecting electronic devices within an individual person's workspace.
 A PAN provides data transmission among devices such as computers, smartphones, tablets and personal digital assistants.
 PANs can be used for communication among the personal devices themselves, or for connecting to a higher level network and the Internet where one master device takes up the role as gateway.

-A PAN may be wireless or carried over wired interfaces such as USB.
-A wireless personal area network (WPAN) is a PAN carried over a low-powered, short-distance wireless network technology such as IrDA, Wireless USB, Bluetooth or Zigbee.
+A PAN may be carried over wired interfaces such as USB, but is predominantly carried wirelessly, also called a wireless personal area network (WPAN).
+A PAN is wirelessly carried over a low-powered, short-distance wireless network technology such as IrDA, Wireless USB, Bluetooth, NearLink or Zigbee.
 The reach of a WPAN varies from a few centimeters to a few meters.
 WPANs specifically tailored for low-power operation of the sensors are sometimes also called low-power personal area network (LPPAN) to better distinguish them from low-power wide-area network (LPWAN).